By Tom Ballato

 Foote: As for now, I work as an in-house counsel for a Real Estate Development Portfolio – Gator Investments (owned primarily by fellow Cornell grad, James Goldsmith and his brother Bill).

 Cornell was a team that shocked a lot of people in 2010, but it was no surprise what they accomplished for some.
-They were the first Ivy League team to make it to the Sweet 16, set an Ivy record with 29 wins, and were the top 3 point shooting team in the country.
+They were the first Ivy League team to make it to the Sweet 16, set an Ivy record with 29 wins, and were the country’s top 3 point shooting team.